What Is a Dangerous White Blood Cell Count and How to Increase White Blood Cells?

 The WBCs value includes the sum total of the subtypes of white blood cells which include eosinophils, neutrophils, lymphocytes, atypical leucocytes and monocytes.
 The normal range for WBCs for different age groups is as follows:

 A WBC count lower than the given range is leukopenia and higher than the range is called leukocytosis.
 Either is dangerous and requires an immediate medical opinion.
+After ordering a complete blood test profile, your doctor will diagnose leukocytosis or leukopenia and determine the need for further evaluation and tests.

 In case of an abnormal laboratory value, your doctor will do a physical examination and take a detailed history to ascertain/identify the possible cause of an abnormal WBC count.
-Depending on the signs and symptoms, the need for hematology/oncology consultation, genetic testing will be evaluated.1,2
+Depending on the signs and symptoms, the need for hematology/oncology consultation, genetic testing will be evaluated1,2.

 In my experience, your body’s ability to produce WBCs may be impacted by poor nutrition or insufficient amounts of certain vitamins, such as folic acid and B12.
-Abusing alcohol might affect both your WBC levels and the nutrients in your body.
+Abusing alcohol might affect both your WBC levels and the nutrients in your body13.

 Dr. Siddharth Gupta, B.A.M.S, M.D (Ayu)